skip to main content

 Bus Transportation

 HCPSS provides safe, reliable and efficient transportation to and from school for enrolled students living beyond a one-mile walking distance from elementary schools, a one and one-half mile walking distance from middle schools and a two-mile walking distance from high schools.
-Transportation services are provided for certain students with disabilities depending upon their special needs and school assignment as determined by the IEP team.
+Specialized transportation services are provided for students with an Individualized Education Program (IEP) or a Section 504 plan with transportation as a related service.

 Students are expected to be at their bus stop at least five minutes before the scheduled pickup time, to exercise safe behavior on school buses and to adhere to the following rules, which are posted on each bus: